Ensuring Your Success

 St. Lawrence College Test Centre offers proctoring services to students writing examinations for external colleges, universities, or government agencies.
 It is important for students to note that their registered institution will have a proctor request procedure in place.
 This will require the student to ensure that St. Lawrence College is a recognized test centre and is approved for their testing needs.

-To fill in the required proctor information, please contact your desired campus by phone or e-mail in order to complete your request (note that most request forms will require a proctor signature.
+To fill in the required proctor information, please email your desired campus in order to complete your request:

-Students who are writing for an external institution are subject to the following proctoring fee: a $75.00 flat fee per exam.
+Students who are writing for an external institution are subject to the following proctoring fee: a $75 flat fee per exam.